stoplightio/docs/articles/testing/run-test-url.md

       ...
 ```

-To customize the scenario's variables (ie, to add passwords and other sensitive
+To customize the scenario's variables (i.e., to add passwords and other sensitive
 information), they can either be included as URL query parameters in the `GET`
-request or included within the request body of a `POST` request.
+request, or included within the request body of a `POST` request.

 ### Customizing Variables with Query String Parameters